checkeverything.ch

 Stalking becomes its own criminal offense for the first time.
 The provision identifies specific behaviors that can constitute stalking: repeatedly following or monitoring someone; unwanted contact through calls, messages, emails, or social media; ambushing someone at home, work, or other locations; threats and intimidation; surveillance including through digital means; property damage; and spreading false information (the digital dimension commonly called cyberstalking).

-2. Meaningful Penalties
+2. Clear Penalties

 4. Simplified Evidence Requirements